Company registration details

 Contacting us by email

 When you contact us, we may need to collect some personal details like your name, address and phone numbers.
 Email isn't 100% secure so you shouldn’t send personal data such as your account information using normal email.
-Please consider another method, such as sending us a secure message through Online Banking or calling us, if you need to share personal information.
+Please consider another method, such as using chat in Online Banking or calling us, if you need to share personal information.

 Emails are stored on our standard internal contact systems which are secure and can't be accessed by external parties.
 We store this information to identify trends, and for the purposes set out in the monitoring of communications section as necessary to comply with any legal obligations and for our legitimate interests.
 For more information on the criteria we use to determine our retention periods, see below.

 Automated decision making involves processing your personal data without human intervention to evaluate your personal situation such as your economic position, personal preferences, interests or behaviour, for instance if you have accounts with us, in relation to transactions on your accounts, your payments to other providers, and triggers and events such as account opening anniversaries and maturity dates.
 We may do this to decide what marketing communications and marketing in-branch is suitable for you, to analyse statistics and assess lending and insurance risks.
 All this activity is on the basis of our legitimate interests, to protect our business, and to develop and improve our products and services, except as follows; when we do automated decision making including profiling activity to assess lending and insurance risks, this will be performed on the basis of it being necessary to perform the contract with you or to take steps to enter into that contract.
 Further details can be found in the ‘Using My Personal Data’ booklet.